ADHD & AUTISM in (undiagnosed) ADULTS

 ATTENDEES

 Physicians, including general practitioners, psychiatrists, and other medical specialists from the Antwerp province and surrounding areas.
-Potential attendees may also include insurance physicians and representatives from support organizations for individuals with ADHD and autism.
+Potential attendees may also include insurance physicians and representatives from support organizations.
+Continuing Medical Education (CME) credits are requested in the category 'Ethics & Economics', RIZIV25018654.

 SPEAKERS